The influence of AGN feedback on star formation in red spiral galaxies: Results

 Optical emission-line diagnostic diagrams are widely used to classify galaxies based on their dominant ionization source.
 One of the most established method is the use of the BPT diagram, which utilizes the ratios [O~III]/H$\beta$ versus [N~II]/H$\alpha$ to distinguish AGN from star-forming galaxies.
 This diagnostic diagram is particularly effective because AGNs typically exhibit an elevated [O~III]/H$\beta$ ratio due to the presence of high-energy photons ($>$35~eV) needed for [O~III] emission, which are more common in AGN continua than in stellar photoionization \citep{Baldwin1981}.
-Additionally, AGNs often have a stronger [N~II]/H$\alpha$ ratio compared to normal star-forming galaxies \citep{Veilleux1987}.